Beginning next year, athletes will be allowed to use cannabidiol — better known as CBD — without fear of violating international doping rules.

 WADA was created in 1999 and describes itself as the “international independent agency composed and funded equally by the sport movement and governments of the world.
 Its key activities include scientific research, education, development of anti-doping capacities, and monitoring of the World Anti Doping Code (Code) – the document harmonizing anti-doping policies in all sports and all countries.”

-Many people, including athletes, use CBD for therapeutic purposes.
+Many people, including athletes, use CBD for therapeutic purposes, like CBD oil for pain.
 It has proven anti-inflammatory properties — which means it can relieve pain — and also is supposed to reduce anxiety, and possibly strengthen bones.

 CBD is not psychoactive.
 Unlike its fellow cannabinoid THC, vaping CBD (or using it any other way) will not create euphoria or affect spatial or time perception.
 In fact, when used in conjunction with THC, it may actually reduce the mind-altering effects of THC.